 - Check our list of the best secure email providers

-1Password users will be able to create unique email aliases directly from within the cross-platform password manager (opens in new tab) that runs on Windows (opens in new tab), macOS (opens in new tab), Linux (opens in new tab), iOS (opens in new tab), and Android (opens in new tab).
+1Password users will be able to create unique email aliases directly from within the cross-platform password manager that runs on Windows, macOS, Linux, iOS, and Android.

 The use of email aliases adds an extra layer of security to your online interactions.
 They eradicate the need for handing out your main email address, which limits its exposure and saves you from data breaches on third-party services.